China: Chinese Culture and Architecture – CLOSED

 **Faculty may require additional information and/or interview (after application deadline)Schedule Appointment →

-For the first three weeks: University guesthouse at the Peking University, with internet access and laundry.
+For the first two and half weeks: guesthouse at the Peking University, with free internet access.

-For the last two weeks: All expenses except for meals, including lodging (hotels with free internet access), trains, buses, and tickets, are included in the tours.
+For the last one and half weeks: all expenses, including lodging (hotels with free internet access), transportation, and tickets, are included in the tour.

 Beijing: This is the capital of China and the country’s cultural, political, and economic center.
 It was also the capital for the Yuan (1279-1368), Ming (1368-1644) and Qing (1644-1911) dynasties.
 Famous sites include the Forbidden City, the Great Wall, the Summer Palaces, the imperial mausoleums, and much more.
 Beijing is also famous for its modern architecture designed by world-class masters and a haven for modern design industry and flourishing contemporary artistic activities.

-Shanghai: This is the most metropolitan city in China and the financial capital of the country.
-Shanghai is famous for its European style architecture built in the late nineteenth century and early twentieth centuries.
+Shanghai: Shanghai is famous for its European style architecture built in the late nineteenth century and early twentieth centuries.
 The new district Pudong has the world’s most densely populated skyscrapers and the city owns a diverse collection of contemporary architectural masterpieces.
 Shanghai’s historical heart – a traditional county seat during the Ming-Qing period – is well preserved.
+Numerous picturesque water towns and historic cities, such as Luzhi and Nantong, are within the distance of a day’s travel.